 How is STARI structured (or designed)?

 STARI is designed as a year-long intervention.
-There are two levels to the STARI curriculum: level one and level two.
-Sixth graders work with level one materials, while level two is designed for eighth graders.
-Teachers may choose to teach either level one or level two to seventh graders.
-There are four units to each level; each unit is organized around themes and essential questions that are compelling to young adolescent readers.
+There are two series to the STARI curriculum: series one and series two.
+Sixth graders work with series one materials, while series two is designed for eighth graders.
+Teachers may choose to teach either series one or series two to seventh graders.
+There are four units to each series; each unit is organized around themes and essential questions that are compelling to young adolescent readers.

 Most STARI teachers teach STARI as an intervention in addition to students’ ELA class.
 But since STARI is a complete, cohesive curriculum, teachers who have taught it during an ELA period or block have found that it’s possible to extend and add to STARI, rather than integrate STARI into another curriculum.
 For example, while writing may not be a focus of STARI, teachers may extend and develop writing assignments that build on the activities and themes in STARI.